RocketChat/docs-old/guides/administrator-guides/import/csv.md

 The `channels.csv` requires a **very** specific structure and layout.
 Each line contains information about one channel.
 Each line must include the channel name, the creator, whether it is private or public, and the members in the channel separated by a semicolon `;`.
 Quotes are _**required**_.

-1. Channel name
+1. Channel name.
-2. Username of the channel creator
+2. Username of the channel creator.
 3. Whether the channel is public or private.
 If the last argument is not `private` it is assumed the channel is public.
 4. List of users in the channel, separated by semicolons.
 If only the creator is in the channel, then there must be empty quotes.